About the Narrative Analysis

 - Lessons learned

-- Requests for action or assistance from the Management Board
+- Planned adaptations and needed assistance from the Management Board

 How to Complete the Narrative Analysis

 To complete the Narrative Analysis, workgroups and Goal Implementation Teams (GITs) should use their completed pre-Quarterly Progress Meeting Logic & Action Plan to answer the questions below within the Narrative Analysis template.
-After the Quarterly Progress Meeting, your responses to these questions will guide your updates to your Logic & Action Plan.1.
-Examine your red/yellow/green analysis of your management actions.
-What lessons have you learned over the past two years of implementation?
+After the Quarterly Progress Meeting, your responses to these questions will guide your updates to your Logic & Action Plan.

-Summarize what you have learned about what worked and what didn’t.
-For example, have you identified additional factors to consider or filled an information gap?2.
-Regardless of how successful your short-term progress has been over the past two years, indicate whether we are making progress at a rate that is necessary to achieve the outcome you are working toward.
+Summarize overall (not per action) what you have learned about what worked and what didn’t.
+For example, have you identified additional factors to consider or filled an information gap?